Optware/Optware-ng/README.md

 New buildroot-i686 target added.
 This is a gcc-4.9.2, glibc-2.20, linux-3.2.66 feed.
 It mainly targets modern Intel headless devices, such as NASes.

+## 2015-05-08

+Upgrade buildroot-armeabi, buildroot-i686 and buildroot-mipsel toolchains to gcc-5.2.0 to support all C++14 language features. libc versions and configs and kernel headers versions left the same to not brake compatibility with previously built binaries.
+Also use "--with-default-libstdcxx-abi=gcc4-compatible" libstdc++ configure switch for the same purpose.
+Buildroot-2015.08 is now used to build the toolchains.

 # Building from source

 For instructions on how to build packages using this build system, see: